-These 17 mentions of the camels are important because the biblical meaning of the number ‘17’ is the flesh of Jesus (as explained in audio study 004) and this agrees with what has already been shown, that the camels speak of the ‘easy yoke’ of Messiah who bears the burden of the Bride of Christ on her journey towards meeting the Bridegroom at the Rapture.
+These 17 mentions of the camels are important because the biblical meaning of the number ‘17’ is the flesh of Jesus (as explained in audio study 004) and this agrees with the ‘easy yoke’ of Messiah who bears the burden of the Bride of Christ on her journey towards meeting the Bridegroom at the Rapture.

-Back in the time of Abraham, the camels carried Rebekah who pictured the Bride of Christ.
-The number associated with Rebekah is ‘153’ as she is only mentioned once in the New Testament where the Greek rendering of her name has a numerical value of 153.
+It must be understood that Rebekah pictures the Bride of Christ in this typological narrative of Abraham and Isaac.
+The New Testament only mentions Rebekah once, and the Greek rendering of her name has the numerical value of 153.
 See Romans 9:10 where the letters of the Greek word ‘Rebecca’ (Ρεβεκκα), Rho (100) + Epsilon (5) + Beta (2) + Epsilon (5) + Kappa (20) + Kappa (20) + Alpha (1) add up to 153.
 The number ‘153’ is also found in the typological ‘Rapture’ passage of John’s Gospel chapter 21 where 153 fish (verse 11) are raised up out of the Gentile sea.
-Peter was a ‘fisher’ of men (Matthew 4:19) and these 153 fish represent the completed church (the Bride of Christ) at the Rapture which meet with Messiah.
+Peter was a ‘fisher’ of men (Matthew 4:19) and these 153 fish represent the completed church (the Bride of Christ) when the Bride of Christ meets Messiah at the Rapture

 What we have in Genesis 24, therefore, is a correlation of biblical numbers with the surface text.
 The numbers ‘17’ (‘flesh of Jesus’ or Messiah) and ‘153’ (the Bride of Christ) align typologically with the journey of the Bride of Christ (Rebekah) towards Messiah or God’s Son (Isaac).
-This symbolism is so important because these two numbers ('17' and '153') also perfectly fit with the first two stages of the prime-fulfilment pattern for the church which is shown elsewhere in scripture to mathematically map the dispensational progression of the church to fulfilment at the Rapture.
+This symbolism is so important because these two numbers ('17' and '153') also perfectly fit with the first two stages of the prime-fulfilment pattern for the church.
+This prime-fulfilment pattern is used by the Bible to mathematically map the church from birth to fulfilment at the Rapture.
 (The prime-fulfilment pattern is explained in detail in audio studies 002, 003 and 004)

-As the Body (Bride) of Christ is just about to meet Messiah at the upcoming Rapture, every believer in Jesus should take careful note.
-Indeed, the last occurrence of the word ‘camel’ in Genesis 24 is in verse 64 is when Rebekah dismounts the ‘camel’ having seen Isaac, which represents the Rapture!
+In our modern day, the Body (Bride) of Christ is on the final approach to this meeting with Messiah.
+Every believer in Jesus should take careful note!
+Indeed, the last occurrence of the word ‘camel’ in Genesis 24 is in verse 64 when Rebekah dismounts the ‘camel’ having seen Isaac – a poignant representation of the Rapture!

 1 John 3:2 Beloved, now we are children of God; and it has not yet been revealed what we shall be, but we know that when He is revealed, we shall be like Him, for we shall see Him as He is.

-What really seals this biblical truth is that the eighth mention of ‘camels’ in Genesis 24 has a numerical value of 153.
-The number ‘eight’ has the biblical meaning of ‘resurrection’ because there are eight historical personal resurrections recorded in scripture (excluding the resurrection of Jesus).
-The number ‘eight’, therefore, is numerically associated in this passage with the resurrection of the completed church (153).
-Moreover, the context of this eighth occurrence of ‘camels’ is a ‘prepared place’:
+What really seals this biblical truth is that the eighth mention of ‘camels’, in Genesis 24, has a numerical value of 153.
+The number ‘eight’ has the biblical meaning of ‘resurrection’ (because there are eight historical personal resurrections recorded in scripture excluding the resurrection of Jesus) and the number ‘153’ represents the resurrection of the completed church when meeting Messiah.
+This eighth occurrence of ‘camels’ is contextually in their ‘prepared place’: